Exergetic Port-Hamiltonian Systems Modeling Language: Primitive systems

 \end{definition}

+The exergy function $H$ follows directly from the energy function $E$ by subtracting the pairing between each state variable representing an extensive quantity also present in the environment, and the constant, energy-conjugate quantity from the environment.
+We come back to this in~\cref{ex:gas}.

-Note that in the natural pairing, $\bR$ is implicitly identified with its tangent space, i.e.~$\bR \cong \mathrm{T}_{p \mathtt{.x}} \bR$.
-While the exergy content of a system is supposed to be zero when it reaches equilibrium with itself and the environment, the component-wise definition for EPHS may yield another minimum value for the total exergy.
-In this case, a constant may be added to remedy this.
-Regarding the dynamics of the system, this is however irrelevant, as it depends only on the differential $\dd H$.
-Specifically, the effort variables are given by the differential of the exergy function evaluated at the current state $x \in \cX_I$:
+By definition, the total exergy of a (composite) system is zero when it reaches equilibrium in itself and with the environment.
+However, the equilibrium state of the considered composite system is usually unknown when defining a (reusable) component.
+Regarding the dynamics, this is irrelevant, as it depends only on the differential $\dd H$.
+In case it would matter for thermodynamic analysis, the contribution of the component to the total exergy is given by $H(x) - H(x_0)$, where $x_0$ is the state of the component when the considered composite system reached equilibrium.

+The effort variables are given by the differential of the exergy function evaluated at the current state $x \in \cX_I$, i.e.

-In case the constant offset should matter for thermodynamic analysis, it can be added to the total exergy function once the equilibrium state of the system under study has been determined.
-Finally, the trajectory of the state variables is obtained by integrating the flow variables:
+The evolution of the state variables is obtained by integrating the flow variables, i.e.